Up10tion: 2017: Japanese debut and Star;dom

-2018: First full-length album Invitation, first world tour and Laberinto
+2018: Invitation, first world tour and Laberinto

 On January 20, Up10tion released their second Japanese single album "Wild Love".

 On March 15, Up10tion released their first studio album Invitation with title track "Candyland" which contain 10 other tracks.
 Wooseok returned to the group which ended his 8-month hiatus.

 In May, Up10tion started their first tour Up10tion Japan Live Tour 2018.
 In June, the group started their second tour, "Up10tion 1st US Meet & Live Tour "Candyland" in 8 cities.

 On August 8, Up10tion released their third Japan single album "Chaser".
 On August 20, Up10tion released 2018 Special Photo Edition with the single "So Beautiful".

 On September 19, Up10tion started their third tour, Up10tion Europe Tour.

 On December 6, Up10tion released their seventh EP Laberinto, with the lead single "Blue Rose".

-2019: Produce X 101 and members hiatus
+2019–2020: Produce X 101 and promotion as septet

 On May 31, Up10tion started their 4th tour "Laberinto Tour in North America" without Wooseok and Jinhyuk.

 Jinhyuk and Wooseok were contestants on Produce X 101, with Wooseok being a finalist and in August, became a member of the new boy group X1.
 The group subsequently disbanded due to the Mnet vote manipulation investigation.

 On August 22, Up10tion released The Moment of Illusion with the lead single "Your Gravity", which was promoted without Wooseok and Jinhyuk.
 Jinhyuk meanwhile debuted as a soloist in November.